 - The date an injured worker first received medical treatment for the condition.

 - The date an affected employee first quits work because of the medical condition.

 The process for filing a workers’ comp claim for an occupational disease can be confusing and difficult, especially as you're coping with a serious illness.
 To avoid challenges in the claim process, an experienced Ohio worker’s compensation attorney may help.

-Call Monast Law for Help With Your Claim
+Call Monast Law Office for Help With Your Claim

 If you were diagnosed with an occupational disease in Ohio, you may have a battle ahead of you to get the workers’ comp benefits you deserve.

-At Monast Law, we believe you should be treated with respect throughout the process, instead of being under the suspicion of fraudulent actions.
+At Monast Law Office, we believe you should be treated with respect throughout the process, instead of being under the suspicion of fraudulent actions.
 When you call our office, we'll give you honest information that allows you to make the important decisions necessary throughout your recovery.

 For more information, request a free download of my book, The Worker’s Guide to Injury Compensation in Ohio For an assessment of your claim or if you have questions about your situation, call us.
 We're happy to see if and how we can help.